eclipse/epsilon-website/mkdocs/docs/doc/etl.md

 ```

 In lines 1--3, the `Tree2Node` rule specifies that it can transform elements of the `Tree` type in the `Tree` model into elements of the `Node` type in the `Graph` model.
 In line 5 it specifies that the label of the created Node should be the same as the label of the source Tree.
 If the parent of the source `Tree` is defined (line 7), the rule creates a new `Edge` (line 8) and sets its `source` property to the created `Node` (line 9) and its `target` property to the `equivalent` `Node` of the source `Tree`'s `parent` (line 10).

+The Epsilon Playground includes a [more comprehensive version of this example](../../playground/?tree2graph-equivalent), providing comparisons between the various ways to use the `equivalent()` and `equivalents()` operations.

 #### Persisting the transformation trace